Alberta Social Entrepreneurship Support System: Local capacity building and funding for non-profit social enterprises in Alberta.

 The goal of this process is to assist you in identifying the important aspects of your venture that success hinges on and the riskier aspects of your model you need to keep an eye on.
 It can also point out the most inexpensive way you can test your venture, assist you in forecasting your start-up needs, and help you be resilient/ opportunistic as your social enterprise evolves.
 This testing/ piloting phase is key to the success of your venture as it will allow you to determine if the venture you have proposed has the potential to create the social and financial impacts you have outlined.

-When complete, please email BOTH of these forms to email@example.com.
-Once received, they will be reviewed by a Trico Foundation team member who will either follow up with additional questions/ clarifications or simply give you access to the rest of the A.S.E.S.S. modules.
+When complete, please email BOTH of these forms back to [email protected] Once received, they will be reviewed by a Trico Foundation team member who will either follow up with additional questions/ clarifications or simply give you access to the rest of the A.S.E.S.S. modules.
 Once you receive the greenlight and access, you will be able to proceed to the rest of the worksheets at your own pace.

 PLEASE NOTE: As a toolkit, A.S.E.S.S. is open to all.
 However, if you think you may want to apply for funding at some point in the A.S.E.S.S. process, please immediately review our program parameters below around what we can fund.
 Additionally while the process is open to all, because of capacity we are unable to offer in-depth coaching and review to all organizations.
 At the time of our first review, we will let your organization know how we can support your team moving forward.